giantswarm/cluster-test-suites/README.md

 * These test suites only run if a `E2E_OVERRIDE_VERSIONS` environment variable is set, indicating the versions to upgrade the Apps to.
 For example `E2E_OVERRIDE_VERSIONS="cluster-aws=0.38.0-5f4372ac697fce58d524830a985ede2082d7f461"`.
 * The initial workload cluster created uses whatever the latest released version on GitHub is, this is not currently configurable.
 * These test suites use [Ginkgo Ordered Containers](https://onsi.github.io/ginkgo/#ordered-containers) to ensure certain tests specs are run before and after the upgrade process as required.

+### 🔄 Node Rolling Detection

+The upgrade test suites include automatic node rolling detection to help identify when a release will cause nodes to be replaced during the upgrade process.
+This is particularly important for:

+- **Major releases**: Typically always roll nodes due to Kubernetes minor version upgrades or Flatcar OS updates
+- **Minor/patch releases**: May or may not roll nodes depending on the components being updated

+#### How it works

+1. The test captures the initial set of nodes before the upgrade
+2. After the upgrade completes, it compares the current nodes with the initial set
+3. If any nodes were replaced (different node names), it records this as a node roll
+4. The result is added to the Ginkgo test report as a `NODES_ROLLED` entry

+#### PR Comment Integration

+When test results are posted back to PRs via Tekton pipelines, the node rolling information is displayed:

+- **Summary section**: Shows an overall "Nodes will be rolled" status at the top of the comment
+- **Test details**: Individual test results show node rolling status in the notes column
+- **Visual indicators**:
+  - ✅ No nodes rolled
+  - ⚠️ Nodes will be rolled

+This helps reviewers and users quickly understand the impact of a release on running clusters.

+#### Disabling Node Roll Detection

+If needed, you can skip the node roll detection test by setting the `SKIP_NODE_ROLL_DETECTION` environment variable to `"true"`.

 ## ➕ Adding Tests